dpritchard/web-coast-willow/source/events.blade.md

 <x-img src="/assets/img/IMG_20211121_152957753.jpg" caption="" class="float-right w-1/3 mx-2 my-2"/>

-We work on various projects, including tension trays, bending frames and handles, making string and brushes.
-For more information and if you wish to join please [Contact us]({{ url('/contact') }}).
+Through the year we hold making days.
+We work on various projects, using a variety of materials.
+Past examples include tension trays, bending frames and handles, making string and brushes.
+These are co-learning spaces (no dedicated tutors), where the group will try ideas gleaned from the internet or books, and share tips for techniques (often learned while making mistakes!).

+Cost: suggested donation $2 (members) and $15 (non-members), to help cover the cost of hiring the workspace.

+For more information and if you wish to join please [contact us]({{ url('/contact') }}).

 The date for the next weaving get-together is: